evervault/node-secureworker/README.md

 If you want to force loading the package in the mock mode, set `FORCE_MOCK_SECUREWORKER` environment variable.

+## Credits
+node-secureworker was originally developed as part of the Luckychain project by Mitar Milutinovic and Warren He.
+You can find their original paper _"Proof of Luck: an Efficient Blockchain Consensus Protocol"_ on [arXiv](https://arxiv.org/abs/1703.05435).

 ## Examples

-To see example of package's use, check the [Luckychain project](https://github.com/luckychain/lucky), a proof of luck [IPFS](https://ipfs.io/) based blockchain:
+To see usage examples, check out [Luckychain](https://github.com/luckychain/lucky), a _"proof of luck"_ [IPFS](https://ipfs.io/)-based blockchain:
 * [its enclave code](https://github.com/luckychain/lucky/blob/master/enclave/luckychain.js)
 * [its code using enclave](https://github.com/luckychain/lucky/blob/master/src/js/enclave.js)

-Simpler examples can be found in [tests](https://github.com/luckychain/node-secureworker/tree/master/tests) as well.
+Simpler examples can be found in [tests](https://github.com/evervault/node-secureworker/tree/master/tests) as well.